Carvedilol

 Carvedilol, sold under the brand name Coreg among others, is a beta blocker medication, that may be prescribed for the treatment of high blood pressure (hypertension) and chronic heart failure with reduced ejection fraction (also known as HFrEF or systolic heart failure).
 Beta-blockers as a collective medication class are not recommended as routine first-line treatment of high blood pressure for all patients, due to evidence demonstrating less effective cardiovascular protection and a less favourable safety profile when compared to other classes of blood pressure-lowering medications.

-Common side effects include dizziness, tiredness, joint pain, low blood pressure, nausea, and shortness of breath.
+Common side effects include dizziness, tiredness, slowed heart rate, low blood pressure, nausea, and shortness of breath.
 Severe side effects may include bronchospasm.
 Safety during pregnancy or breastfeeding is unclear.
 Use is not recommended in those with liver problems.
 Carvedilol is a nonselective beta blocker and alpha-1 blocker.
 How it improves outcomes is not entirely clear but may involve dilation of blood vessels.

 Carvedilol was patented in 1978 and approved for medical use in the United States in 1995.
 Carvedilol is a therapeutic alternative on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.
 In 2023, it was the 35th most commonly prescribed medication in the United States, with more than 16 million prescriptions.

 Medical uses

 Carvedilol is indicated in the management of congestive heart failure (CHF), commonly as an adjunct to angiotensin-converting-enzyme inhibitor (ACE inhibitors) and diuretics.
 It has been clinically shown to reduce mortality and hospitalizations in people with CHF.
 The mechanism of carvedilol in heart failure is due to its inhibition of receptors in the adrenergic nervous system, which releases noradrenaline to the body, including the heart.
 Noradrenaline is a hormone that causes the heart to beat faster and work harder.
 Blocking its binding to adrenergic receptors in the heart causes vasodilation, decreases heart rate and blood pressure, and improves myocardial contractility, which ultimately decreases the heart's workload.

 Carvedilol reduces the risk of death, hospitalisations, and recurring heart attacks in patients with moderate to severe heart failure (with an ejection fraction <40%) following a heart attack Carvedilol has also been proven to reduce death and hospitalization in patients with severe heart failure.

 Carvedilol is not considered a first-line treatment for hypertension; however, research has demonstrated that it exhibits an antihypertensive effect when compared to a placebo or other antihypertensive medications.

-Carvedilol has shown efficacy in preventing bleeding from oesophageal varices in patients with mild to moderate cirrhosis and may have benefit in avoiding successive bleeds.
+Carvedilol has shown efficacy in preventing bleeding from esophageal varices in patients with mild to moderate cirrhosis and may have benefit in avoiding successive bleeds.

 Carvedilol is used in the treatment of acute cardiovascular toxicity (e.g. overdose) with sympathomimetics, for instance caused by amphetamine, methamphetamine, cocaine, or ephedrine.
 It has also specifically been found to block the sympathomimetic effects of MDMA.
 Dual α_{1} and beta blockers like carvedilol and labetalol may be more favorable for such purposes due to the possibility of "unopposed α-stimulation" with selective beta blockers.